laravel/docs/events.md

 That's it!
 Now, when an event handled by this listener is dispatched, the listener will automatically be queued by the event dispatcher using Laravel's [queue system](/docs/{{version}}/queues).
 If no exceptions are thrown when the listener is executed by the queue, the queued job will automatically be deleted after it has finished processing.

-<a name="customizing-the-queue-connection-queue-name-queue-delay-time"></a>
+<a name="customizing-the-queue-connection-queue-name"></a>
-#### Customizing The Queue Connection, Queue Name, & Queue Delay Time
+#### Customizing The Queue Connection, Name, & Delay

-If you would like to customize the queue connection, queue name, or queue delay time of an event listener, you may define the `$connection`, `$queue`, or `$delay` properties on your listener class:
+If you would like to customize the queue connection, queue name, or delay time of an event listener, you may define the `$connection`, `$queue`, or `$delay` properties on your listener class:

     <?php